 In the first transformations, errors were detected due to XML metadata (e.g. licence).

-HVD keywords were included in the metadata, although the existing doubts on how to encode them in the XML schema.
+HVD keywords were included in the metadata, although there are doubts on how to encode them in the XML schema.

 Compliance of the new HVD Implementing Regulation was also included as part of the tests.